 Innovate for Impact blog series

 This blog post is part of a series identifying shifts the co-authors believe are emerging and important to community service and systems change.
-You’ll find links to the other posts (as they are published) are below.
+Links to the other posts (as they published) are below.

 - Introduction: “Risk is not destiny”